ThorinEk/fortnox-php-api-client/README.md

 # OpenAPIClient-php

+This project is entirely generated automatically based on the OpenAPI specification for Fortnox.
+It was generated to be used as an HTTP client in Albia Sweden AB's customer portal.

 # Documentation

 The Fortnox API is organized around REST.
 This means that we’ve designed it to have resource-oriented URLs and be as predictable as possible for you as developer.